Skip to navigation Skip to content

 Multiple birth

-For a multiple birth, PPL can only be paid for one child and the higher rate of NBS/NBU may be paid for the other children.
-However, if there was a significant delay between the births of the children from the same pregnancy, for example twins delivered 5+ days apart, the births may be considered separate birthing events and not part of a multiple birth.
-If approved these cases may qualify to be payable for each child.
-Cases with evidence of multiple birth with significant delay should be forwarded to the Families level 2 helpdesk for assessment.
+For a multiple birth, PPL was only paid for one child and the higher rate of NBS/NBU may have been paid for the other children.
+However, if there was a significant delay between the births of the children from the same pregnancy, for example twins delivered 5+ days apart, the births may have been considered separate birthing events and not part of a multiple birth.
+If approved these cases may have qualified for PPL to be payable for each child.
+Cases with evidence of multiple birth with significant delay were forwarded to the Families level 2 helpdesk for assessment.

-Where multiple children are adopted as part of the same adoption process, PPL is only payable for one child.
+Where multiple children were adopted as part of the same adoption process, PPL was only payable for one child.

 Assessable income

-• taxable income and are included in a customer's adjusted taxable income for family assistance payments
+• taxable income and included in a customer's adjusted taxable income for family assistance payments

-Note: Service Officers do not code the PPL income on the customer’s record.
-It will be automatically included for assessment when the PPL claim is actioned.
-See Coding income and assets for Centrelink payments and services for more information.
+Note: Service Officers did not code the PPL income on the customer’s record for ISP.
+It was automatically included for assessment when the PPL claim was actioned.

-Any PPL payments are taken into consideration as income for customers claiming or renewing a Low Income Health Care Card.
+PPL payments were considered as income for customers claiming or renewing a Low Income Health Care Card.

 Eligibility for other payments

-Customers (and/or their partner) cannot receive Family Tax Benefit (FTB) Part B at the same time as PPL.
+Customers (and/or their partner) could not receive Family Tax Benefit (FTB) Part B at the same time as PPL.

-• JobKeeper Payment for the same period they receive PPL
+• JobKeeper Payment for the same period they received PPL

 • PPL and NBS/NBU for the same child.
-However, customers may change their claim choice and claim PPL after NBS/NBU has been paid.
-Any NBS/NBU paid to the customer will have to be repaid
+However, customers could change their claim choice and claim PPL after NBS/NBU had been paid.
+Any NBS/NBU paid to the customer would have to be repaid

-After a stillbirth, customers who are not eligible for PPL may claim Stillborn Baby Payment (SBP).
+After a stillbirth, customers not eligible for PPL could claim Stillborn Baby Payment (SBP).

 PPL and DAP interaction